GenAI Concepts

 Knowledge cut-off date

-A knowledge cut-off date of a GenAI model is the date when the training data for a specific large language model was last updated.
+The knowledge cut-off date of a GenAI model is the date when the training data for a specific LLM was last updated.
 It defines the limitations of the model’s understanding and knowledge.

 ChatGPT-3.5’s current knowledge cut-off date is January 2022.
 The knowledge cut-off date for ChatGPT-4 is April 2023.